computation-structures/asim/ASSEMBLER.md

 * `.macro`<br>
 See the "Macros" section above.

+* `.mverify <expression>, <expression>...`<br>
+This directive causes ASim to verify the contents of specified memory location after simulation is stopped when reaching a `hlt` instruction.
+The directive has the form `.mverify addr, expect0, expect1, ...` where `addr` is the (starting) address of one or more consecutive 32-bit memory words whose contents should be verified.  `expect0` is the expected contents of the first 32-bit word, `expect1` is the expected contents of the second 32-bit word, and so on.
+Your test code can include as many `.mverify` directives as needed.

 * `.p2align`<br>
 If necessary, add bytes to the current section until the least-significant `<n>` bits of the section's location counter are 0.
 This is equivalent to